coolbeans201/SimpsonsDatabase/README.md

 8. What is each character's total dialogue?

 More can be added based on ideas that pop into our heads throughout the project.

+We also have the ability to add characters, episodes, locations, and script lines through the Admin page.